Prasun-Kr/mini_project/Readme.md

 ## Challenges Faced and How Was It Overcome

-1. Was net to git so it was a bit challanging for me.
+1. Was new to git so it was a bit challanging for me.
 The commands and all was new for me.
 I took some reference from the internet to understand them better.
 2. Had problems in unit testing part.
 3. I tried to learn and implement the commands as well as the concepts.
 4. Making the makefile was bit challanging.
 I asked for some help from my friends and it worked.